Women harassed at exclusive men-only charity gala in London: FT

 It said they all had to sign a five-page non-disclosure agreement about the event, though they were not given copies to keep.

+The description of the event, with inebriated men in tuxedos pulling young women into their laps and groping them, conjured up stereotypes that women politicians said they had previously thought were a thing of the past.

+“I think there is an association between rich, wealthy people and this sort of behaviour.
+We have to send a clear message that this is unacceptable,” Milton told parliament.

-The Financial Times said the Presidents Club trust had two joint chairmen, London property developer Bruce Ritchie and luxury goods businessman David Meller, who also runs a chain of schools and is a non-executive board member at the ministry of education.
+The Financial Times said the Presidents Club trust had two joint chairmen, London property developer Bruce Ritchie and Meller, who also runs a chain of schools.

 Reuters contacted Ritchie’s Residential Land company, Meller’s luxury goods firm Meller Designs and his educational trust to seek comment about the FT report.
 No one was made available to speak about it.